top of page

 Enclaves can be created for various reasons, such as for protection or to maintain a separate identity, and can range in size from a small neighborhood to an entire country.
 Enclaves can be found all over the world, and are often associated with political, religious, or ethnic tensions, as the enclosed group may have different beliefs or values from the surrounding population.
 Enclaves can also be difficult to govern, as they may have different laws or customs that conflict with those of the surrounding area.

-Example sentences of enclave
+Example sentences containing enclave

 1. The embassy is located in a secure enclave within the foreign capital.